BroskiKr/react-learning/README.md

 ## Description

-This project is a frontend application built with React that includes authentication page, user pages, and post pages.
+This project is a frontend application built with React that includes an authentication page, user pages, and post pages.
 On the user and post pages, you can create, delete, search, and sort users and posts.
+Additionally, the post page allows you to automatically generate posts and subscribe to receive new posts periodically.
+There is also a user profile page where users can view  their personal data.
 The frontend interacts with a custom backend via an API.

 ## Features